-Fábio Fernandes is a young classical guitarist at the beginning of a promising career.
-Fábio began classical guitar lessons from the age of 11 at Academia de Música de Viana do Castelo with Francisco Gomes.
-He then moved to London to study at Guildhall where he completed both his Bachelor in Music with Honours in 2018 and his Masters in Classical Guitar Performance with Distinction in 2020 under the guidance of Robert Brightmore, David Miller and Jørgen Skogmo.
-Throughout his studies, Fábio was generously supported by the Adele Kramar-Chappell Award, Help Musicians UK, the Henry Wood Trust and the Charity of Mary Barnes.
+Fábio began studying the classical guitar with Francisco Gomes in his hometown, Viana do Castelo.
+He then moved to London in 2014 to study at the Guildhall School of Music & Drama where he completed both his Bachelor and Masters Degrees under the guidance of Robert Brightmore, David Miller, Graham Devine and Jørgen Skogmo, before being invited to be a Junior Fellow there in 2020-2021.
+Throughout his studies at the Guildhall, Fábio was generously supported by the Adele Kramar-Chappell Award, Help Musicians UK, the Henry Wood Trust and the Charity of Mary Barnes.

 Fábio started playing the lute and theorbo in 2015 with David Miller and James Johnstone.
 Since then, he has performed alongside the members of the Academy of Ancient Music at the 2019 Deal Festival and participated in the 2019 London Handel Festival during the Guildhall Cantata Project.
 Fábio was also invited by Dame Emma Kirkby to join her project Dowland Works.

 Furthermore, Fábio is highly engaged with music writing and collaborates regularly with young composers.
 He notably premiered “Tell me again the music of that Tale” by Daniel Davis (2019/20 composer in residency at LPO’s Young Composers Scheme and Portuguese representative in the World New Music Days 2020) at the Milton Court Concert Hall.
 Upcoming projects include the premiere of composer Pedro Finisterra’s microtonal piece for guitar quartet “The Fable of the Pilgrim”.